Understanding VAK Language Will Help You Communicate Better

 This works, obviously, much better when you’re on a one-to-one basis, but you can also profile the likelihood of the preferred sensory language of your audience, or you can cycle your VAK.
 You can use language which is going to stroke each of the preferential expanded sensory languages.

 I’ve produced a sheet of expanded sensory language examples, and I’ve included single words.
 So under Visual you’ve got words like: ‘bright, clear, focused, hazy, reveal, see, show, view, visualise’.
 Under Auditory, you’ve got things like: ‘click, hear, listen, patter, question, resonate, rings a bell.
-For Kinaesthetic, you’ve got temperature-based words: ‘cold and hot’, you’ve also got ‘cool and hard’, things like ‘push and scrape and slip and smooth, tap into’, And under Auditory Digital words like: ‘consider, decide, experience, motivate, perceive, remember, sense and think’.
+For Kinaesthetic, you’ve got temperature-based words: ‘cold and hot’, you’ve also got ‘cool and hard’, things like ‘push and scrape, slip and smooth, and tap into’.
+And under Auditory Digital words like: ‘consider, decide, experience, motivate, perceive, remember, sense,and think’.

 I’ve also put together, on the back of this, some specific phrases.
 So a Visual person might talk about something ‘appearing’ to them, it might be that they have a ‘dim view’ of something.
 From an Auditory perspective they can talk about describing in detail, they can talk about ‘hearing something loud and clear’, they can talk about asking someone to ‘hold their tongue’.
 For Kinaesthetic, it could be they talk about ‘firm foundations, get a handle on, get a hold on, get a grip of’; and Auditory Digital, they’re going to be asking ‘discern the answer, experience the best, gain knowledge of, give me your opinion, I sense, I know’.